 Dowry is a very complex topic that was chosen by the students because of it’s immediate relevance to their lives as a challenge faced by youth in the local community.
 They shared the movie with other students at Kalleda School to start a school-wide conversation and encourage critical thinking about the topic.

 In order to reach a wider audience, two versions of the digital story were created, one in Telugu and one in English.
-Please choose one below and enjoy!
+Please click below and enjoy!

 English